vignedev/Rigify-To-Unity/README.md

 2) Press "Generate Rig" from Rigify tab
 3) Make sure newly generated rig is selected (named just "rig")
 4) Press "Prepare rig for unity" from Rigify to Unity converter tab
-> :warning: Do it before weight painting as some deform bones will be removed
+> ~~:warning: Do it before weight painting as some deform bones will be removed~~

+> :warning: This operation can take a long time, depending on the amount of meshes and polygons the armature contains.
 5) Do something cool!
 6) p.s.
 Check "Only Deform Bones" when exporting to exclude unnecessary bones from fbx